ldengel3718/Engr3/README.md

 ![image](https://github.com/ldengel3718/Engr3/assets/143533539/29f96111-8f25-44a9-afae-369c6c195797)

 ### Reflection
 This assignment was a lot harder than the previous few.
 I struggled with the counter and it took a while for me to understand it.
 I did also understand and know how to use it which should be helpful in the future.
-I would advise trying to understand what the code entails before trying to write it, make an outline.
+I would advise trying to understand what the code entails before trying to write it and make an outline.
 ## Hangar

 ### Assignment Description